smoczyna/url-converter/README.md

 ### Latest

 I have added swagger API documentation to the project.
-Docker image has been updated accordingly.
+Docker image has been updated accordingly but it doesn't serve swagger-ui so far.

 ---